mavryk-network/mavryk-taquito/docs/batch-api.md

 ## What is the Batch API?

-Taquito provides a simple way of forging and sending transactions to the blockchain, whether you wish to send a few mav to a certain address or interact with a smart contract.
+Webmavryk provides a simple way of forging and sending transactions to the blockchain, whether you wish to send a few mav to a certain address or interact with a smart contract.
 Each Mavryk account holds a counter that increments every time an operation is included in a block on the network.
 This feature prevents users from sending two or multiple transactions in a row as illustrated in this code snippet:

 ```js
 /*